Stochastik-TU-Ilmenau/jupy_rise_toolkit/README.md

 We also provide a version that can be executed inside the notebook.
 However, on `Windows`, calling chromium from notebooks causes an error; hence, this function can currently only be used on `Linux`.

 The function `ipynb2pdf_from_nb` first copies the current notebook (with all cells containing said funtion removed) and then executes the script above.

+Using `nbconvert` from notebok works, but does not allow specifying PDF parameters.

 ### Setting up a survey with live analysis